I get this question surprisingly often... mostly from folks who don't bike.

 He knows which friends we reach via which trails and which intersections we always avoid.

-He even yells at dangerous drivers for me (:
+He even complains about dangerous drivers for me (:

 He's biking independently more often now, but he's still not as fast or reliable as an adult.